Yelp/elastalert/chart/elastalert2/README.md

 helm install elastalert2 jertel/elastalert2
 ```

-The command deploys Elastalert 2 on the Kubernetes cluster in the default configuration.
+The command deploys ElastAlert 2 on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 See the comment in the default `values.yaml` for specifying a `writebackIndex` for ES 5.x.